How to Become a Resident in Uruguay

 Many of these newcomers settle in the capital city, Montevideo, an urban center with lots of parks, cafes, museums, and cultural activities.

-Others decide on Punta del Este, a coastal resort with great beaches and a summer event menu that includes fashion shows, car racing, and polo tournaments.
+Others decide on Punta del Este, a coastal resort with great beaches, luxury apartments with hotel-like amenities and services, and landmark restaurants.

 Some opt for the coast of Rocha, a mostly rural area with rustic beach towns, pristine Atlantic beaches, and the best surfing waves in the country.